AMWA-TV/bcp-006-02/docs/NMOS With H.264.md

   Informative note: The out of band mechanism used to transmit parameter sets is transport specific and out of the scope of this specification.

   All the parameter sets used by the bitstream MUST be compliant with the profile and level explicitly or implicitly declared using an out-of-band transport specific mechanism.
-The parameter sets MAY be specified in-band through the H.264 bitstream, out-of-band usign an unspecified mechanism or in-and-out-of-band using both mechanisms.
+The parameter sets MAY be specified in-band through the H.264 bitstream, out-of-band using an unspecified mechanism, or in-and-out-of-band using both mechanisms.
 See the [Parameter Sets](#parameter-sets) section for more details.

   A Receiver supporting `in_and_out_of_band` MUST also support the `in_band` and `out_of_band` modes.
 Such Receiver SHOULD have all "in_band", "out_of_band" and "in_and_out_of_band" values enumerated in the Receiver Capabilities in order to allow Senders operating in any `parameter_sets_transport_mode`.